 But how do you do it effectively?
 By keeping everything under the same roof.
-Choosing a fulfillment provider that can also handle product customization in-house only makes sense.
+Choosing a fulfillment provider that can handle in-house product customization only makes sense.

 Here are 2 BIG reasons:

-By keeping product customization at the same location as your order fulfillment, you can eliminate these unnecessary costs (not to mention the logistic headaches).
+Keeping product customization at the same location as your order fulfillment eliminates these unnecessary costs (not to mention the logistic headaches).

 2. Lead times

-The back and forth can add an extra 5 to 7 days for out-of-house customization to take place, and that’s if everything is done right the first time.
+The back and forth can add an extra 5 to 7 days for out-of-house customization if everything is done right the first time.